 In the early 20th century, this arms race led to disaster.

 New inventions and scientific discoveries increased the human lifespan and led to a population explosion starting in the last quarter of the 19th century.
-This increased population contributed to both the workforce and the military.
-In 1900, a quarter of the world’s 1.6 billion population lived in Europe.
+In 1900, a quarter of the world’s 1.6 billion people lived in Europe.
+This population contributed to both the workforce and the military.

 - Machine guns